-Currently, there are over one billion known computer viruses.
-Many parents attempt to monitor their children’s online activities, but malware doesn’t discriminate based on age.
-Cybercriminals can be sneaky and will find all kinds of ways to infect your device.
+There are over one billion known computer viruses, and over 500,000 new malware pieces are detected every day.
+Cybercriminals are sneaky and can find all kinds of ways to infect your device.

-Keep reading for our cyber safety tips and learn how you can stay protected online.
+Keep reading for our internet safety tips and learn how you can stay protected online and prevent hackers.

 2. Use strong passwords